arenaxr/arena-docs/content/ar/quick-start.md

 Use the QR Code to quickly open the URL.
 See some instructions about doing this using **XRBrowser** [further down](#open-scene-from-qr-code-xrbrowser).
 "%}

-[^1]: For a quick test, you can also use an Apriltag on a screen.
-Note, however, that the ARENA location solver needs to know the size of the tag to accurately compute its location (this information comes from the ARMarker object in the scene, which, in this scene, is configured for an Apriltag of size 150x150 mm).
+[^1]: For a quick test, you can also use an AprilTag on a screen.
+Note, however, that the ARENA location solver needs to know the size of the tag to accurately compute its location (this information comes from the ARMarker object in the scene, which, in this scene, is configured for an AprilTag of size 150x150 mm).

 [^2]: The URL includes an `armode=true` flag which tells ARENA to automatically enter AR by skipping some AV setup steps.
 If this flag is not present, the user must select the <button type="button" name="button" class="btn fs-3 ">AR</button> button in the lower right to switch into AR mode.